Tomerg91/Lumea/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Security Considerations for Contributors

+- [ ] No hardcoded secrets or credentials
+- [ ] Dependencies reviewed for known vulnerabilities
+- [ ] New dependencies have compatible licenses
+- [ ] Security tests pass
+- [ ] Code scanning shows no new issues

 ## License